shivenkapur/2048/README.md

 ## Play Game

+1. [Optional] export your hugging face api key as an env variable for getting AI suggestions `export HUGGING_FACE_KEY={value}`
-1. Run `python ./src/main.py`
+2. Run `python ./src/main.py`
-2. Use the left, down, up or down arrow keys to pla your next move (no need to press enter)
+3. Use the left, down, up or down arrow keys to pla your next move (no need to press enter)
-3. Press a to ask AI for a recommendation.
+4. Press a to ask AI for a recommendation.
 Wait for a bit to a get a response.

 ## To do